 Please can someone tell me how this man gets views?
 He could write an article on sawdust and one hundred people would read it.
 This life-long Notts County fan has an incredibly pure love for the English game.
 It is as if his mind has been delicately placed onto a website and that is what is so great about his articles.
 The raw, colloquial way in which he conducts his words and feelings over a player/team give his posts a unique quality, something we love.

 It’s inevitable that at some point he’s going to write an article that literally no one reads.
 Heck, he pushes the boundaries (Who the bloody hell is Ben Heneghan!?).
 It doesn’t matter though as everyone who is lucky enough to stumble upon Sam’s greatness will enjoy what they find.

 Tom Quartly (@BottlerTom)

-Well, it’s down to me I guess.
 The ‘Creator’ of Taste Of Football.
-Doesn’t feel like it, you know.
-These boys have been with me since day one (Well it was more like day three but that’s not a saying so I’m rolling with one) and are the main reason I am still doing this.
+These boys have been with me since day one, and are the main reason I am still doing this.